Are you looking for me?

 *9 x AA batteries required (included)

-The refurbished “side of the road bargain” frame has been patiently waiting in my studio for years to be turned into art.
+And the refurbished “side of the road bargain” frame has been patiently waiting in my studio for years to be turned into art.

 In this artwork you will find only Fibonacci numbers: